 Depending on the type of hearing loss, there are a number of potential causes:

-Also, other household necessities such as amplified phones and loud alarm clocks can provide number benefits for the hard of hearing.
+Also, other products such as TV listeners and amplified phones can provide numerous benefits for the hard of hearing.